High quality reviews or mini-reviews from leading experts are particularly welcome and they will be processed in high

 Publication fee is payable only if a manuscript is accepted for publication.
 There is no additional fee for color figures, and no submission charge.
 Instruction for payment will be sent during the publication process and invoice will be available in the manuscript login page after a manuscript is accepted.
 Payment can be made by credit card (Visa/MasterCard/UnionPay) or bank transfer.
 Publication fee is required to cover the cost of publication, and should be paid before copyediting and publication.

 Short research communication/

 * $AUD: Australian dollar.
 Currency Converter (external source)

-Upon acceptance of the manuscript, please provide a final version (in Microsoft Word file) for copyediting purpose.
+Once a manuscript is accepted, authors should provide a final version (in Microsoft Word file) according to the guidelines here for copyediting purpose and publication.
 Note that the final manuscript must be provided in Microsoft Word, and we cannot accept Latex and Tex files.

 Please include figures at the end of manuscript Word file, or provide a high quality PDF containing all figures.
 Make sure images are of highest resolution, and any letters inside are clear and legible.
 If the figures or tables are created using PowerPoint, Photoshop, Microsoft Excel etc, please also provide the original files from those programs.